 Shay Black comes from Dublin, Ireland and has been with the agency since 1995.
 His first career was as a Psychiatric Nurse, which developed into Public Health Nursing (Health Visiting) in the UK’s National Health Service (NHS) and lectured in Child Health and Development in Liverpool, England, before migrating to California in 1994.
 His first connection with the agency was as a hotline volunteer, progressing to after-hours staff, then worked temporarily as CMS (Case Management Specialist), Hotline Recruitment Specialist, and eventually moved into Admin.
 He is currently Family Path’s Administrative Support Manager and also has responsibility for the Facilities team.
 He has lived in Dublin, London, Canterbury and Liverpool, and currently resides in Berkeley.
 Shay’s passion is music, and performs regularly with his brothers and sisters in Europe and the United States.

-Kimberly Cohn is the Development Manager and continues to oversee Victims of Crime (VOC) services.
+Kimberly Cohn is the Head of Development and continues to oversee Victims of Crime (VOC) services.
 She joined Family Paths in 2005 as an MFT-Intern, then following MFT licensure, established dedicated VOC trauma treatment services in 2009.
 Previously, Kim worked with post-acute psychiatric patients; with deaf children at the California School for the Deaf using ASL and spent 20 years in the restaurant industry working her way up from Napa Valley diners to waiting tables at Chez Panisse.
 As a Registered Drama Therapist and Board Certified Trainer, Kim presents nationally, guest lectures at local graduate schools and directs Self-Revelatory Theatre.
 Kim can sometimes be found dancing to local bands, foraging east bay farmer’s markets or trying to improve her batting average.

 Andrea Makunje is a licensed Marriage and Family Therapist who started at Family Paths in 2007 as a clinician in the TIPS and FIT programs.
 After realizing how much she enjoyed the paperwork aspect of her clinical work, she forged the path in helping to create a more unified Quality Assurance program, and is currently the Clinical Operations Manager.
 Prior to Family Paths, Andrea worked at other non-profits in program management and was an editor with a large publishing house (likely where her keen eye for detail and annoying yet useful desire for perfection were developed).
 Andrea grew up in Southern California, but loves the East Bay so much, she’ll never go back.
 Due to being a working mom of young twins, Andrea has no time for hobbies, but enjoys staring out the window and drinking coffee when the rare opportunity presents itself.